remyzane/fair-api/README.md

-Falsk http api is a api framework, and fully compatible with Flask
+Flask http api is a api framework, and fully compatible with Flask

 Document
 http://flask-http-api.c88c.cn/html/